daria-serkova/aws-cdk/documents-services/README.md

    - Configure the solution according to your specific document management needs.
    - Use the provided APIs and dashboards to manage, retrieve, and process documents.
    - Set up notifications and alerts as needed for document events and processing.

-## Contributions

-Contributions are welcome!
-Please submit issues and pull requests for any improvements or bug fixes.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.